Skip to Content

 As a child, there was no tech to keep me occupied; we didn’t even have daytime telly.
 My mum used to sit my sister and me down at the kitchen table with plasticine and a few basic tools.
 We’d spend hours moulding and shaping.

-Air dry clay is a fantastic affordable material for various crafting ideas and projects.
+Air-dry clay is a fantastic, affordable material for a wide range of crafting projects.
 It’s straightforward to use and is non-toxic, so suitable for kids too.

-Air dry clay looks and feels like traditional clay but doesn’t need to be fired in a kiln or heated in the oven.
+Air-dry clay looks and feels like traditional clay but doesn’t need to be fired in a kiln or heated in an oven.
 It hardens naturally in the air.
 Then, it can be sanded and painted.

 Like traditional clay, it is versatile; it can be moulded, rolled, cut and embossed with textures.
-It comes in various colours, but most projects use white clay and decorate with paint.
-Even a version of air dry clay comes in a terracotta colour.
+It comes in various colours, but most projects use white clay and are decorated with paint.
+Even air-dry clay comes in a terracotta colour.

 41 air dry clay ideas to try